 When I started my career in DC after college, I always felt a need to inject that need to persuade into everything I wrote, and looked for ways to apply what I learned in SEO, content strategy, and digital marketing to my client projects.

 I have a few principles when it comes to writing: First, don't assume you got it right the first time.
 Second, jettison the jargon.
-And third, use the damn Oxford comma.
-(I will wage war over that.)
+And third, just use the Oxford comma.
+(I will defend it forever.)
 These principles flow through my work, which you'll see and learn about on this site.